 About me

 Hi!
 I am Leo, a Ph.D. candidate in computer science at National Taiwan University (NTU), advised by Hung-yi Lee and Lin-shan Lee in the Speech Processing and Machine Learning (SPML) Group.
 I am fortunate enough to work with several thoughtful and respectable senior researchers, including Shinji Watanabe (CMU) and Abdelrahman Mohamed (Meta/Rembrand).
 I also learn a lot from and am continuously motivated by several strong peers, including Jiatong Shi (CMU), Wen-Chin Huang (Nagoya), and Andy T. Liu (NTU).
-Finally, I enjoy playing the piano in my free time, where I draw numerous inspirations from the connection between music and research, all thanks to my classical piano teacher, Yiin-bin Yang.
+Finally, I enjoy playing the piano in my free time, under the guidance of Yiin Bin Yang.
 (See my hobbies)

 (My Curriculum Vitae)